robgen/multiHazardEventSet/README.md

 ---
 ## License
-This project is licensed under the terms of the **GNU GPLv3** license.
+This project is licensed under the terms of the **CC0-1.0** license.
 This software is supplied "AS IS" without any warranties and support.
 The Author assumes no responsibility or liability for the use of the software.
 The Author reserves the right to make changes in the software without notification.